y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 10, 2022</time> Had a really productive meeting, which helped to solve some of standing technical/integration enquires.

+- <time>Aug 09, 2022</time> Tested a [Make](https://make.com/) integration to not much avail again.

-- <time>Aug 07, 2022</time> Tested a [Zapier](https://zapier.com/) integration to not much avail.
+- <time>Aug 08, 2022</time> Tested a [Zapier](https://zapier.com/) integration to not much avail.
 I'll try another integration tomorrow.

+- <time>Aug 07, 2022</time> Had a productive meeting.

 - <time>Aug 06, 2022</time> Wrote-up and sent my findings on an organisational discount.